antonys/antonys.github.io/exercises/load_data.md

 QGIS doesn't work well directly with Excel or other spreadsheet files, but you can load CSV, so if you are working with a spreadsheet, save it as CSV first.

 ## Load the Data
-1. Download the source data from [https://github.com/antonys/antonys.github.io/blob/master/downloads/ActivityInfo_Export_Fri_May_02_08-34-22_GeONG.csv](https://github.com/antonys/antonys.github.io/blob/master/downloads/ActivityInfo_Export_Fri_May_02_08-34-22_GeONG.csv).
-Right-click on `Raw`, and then `Save as` to save the file.
+1. Download the source data from [https://antonys.github.io/downloads/ActivityInfo_Export_Fri_May_02_08-34-22_GeONG.csv](https://antonys.github.io/downloads/ActivityInfo_Export_Fri_May_02_08-34-22_GeONG.csv).
 The file contains vulnerability analysis data used by Unicef in the Democratic Republic of Congo.
 2. With QGIS open, go to `Layer > Add Layer Add Delimited Text Layer`, and select the data
 > *Note*: Loading spreadsheet data is something that can be done in a number of ways in QGIS.
 As well as the method described here, you can also use `Add Vector Layer` and browse to an Excel file (though all the fields will be imported as strings), or try the `XY tools` plugin.
 3. You will see a screen like this ![Add Delimited Text Layer](../images/load_csv.png "Add Delimited Text Layer")